json-schema-org/community/CHARTER.md

 - Mediating technical conflicts
 - Mediating non-technical conflicts (until a formal Code of Conduct Committee is established)

+In joining the TSC, members commit to communicate on a regular basis and respond to issues raised by the TSC in a timely manner.
+If they are no longer able or willing to make such a commitment, they should discuss this with the TSC or a TSC Chair.

 ### Section 4.1 Project Operations & Management (optional)
 <!-- https://github.com/json-schema-org/community/discussions/286#discussioncomment-4391290 -->